 Luitpold, who became Ludwig III, was placed on the throne after the pronouncement that Ludwig II was incurably insane – as assessed by written evidence without any examination of the person himself.

-However, the Wittelsbach family has had a brewing establishment from as early as 1260 and the beer brewed today has outlasted the trappings of kingship, and used the brand to effect.
+However, the Wittelsbach family has had a brewing establishment from as early as 1260.
+The beer brewed today has outlasted the trappings of kingship, and used the brand to effect.

 At any rate, it was a welcome way to quench thirst on a still afternoon where everything seemed to have slowed to savour the last moments of late summer.